Ale-JRD/Trads/content/post/index-T1.md

 It would be better for both of us if I hold onto the lighter Magic Sword I had…

-[Divine Servant… I didn’t realize they could be this troublesome.]
+「Divine Servant… I didn’t realize they could be this troublesome.」

 Gio muttered irritably.

-[But, the information we gathered in our fight with Ars might be invaluable.
-If we happen to meet an ally capable of defeating that Divine Servant, at least they wouldn’t have to go through the same close-quarters battle we did— And… maybe, our information will be the key to victory.]
+「But, the information we gathered in our fight with Ars might be invaluable.
+If we happen to meet an ally capable of defeating that Divine Servant, at least they wouldn’t have to go through the same close-quarters battle we did— And… maybe, our information will be the key to victory.」

 I turned forward and continued.

-[It’s definitely worth passing on.]
+「It’s definitely worth passing on.」

 Gio tried to speak again.

 But I raised a finger to my lips, signaling for silence.

-[—There’s someone ahead.]
+「—There’s someone ahead.」

 And then, those figures appeared.